About 100 deaths linked to Fisher-Price's infant sleepers

 Mattel, Fisher-Price's parent company, didn't immediately respond to a request for comment.

-Customers who bought a Rock 'n Play after October 12, 2018, will receive a cash refund after returning the product, according to Mattel's recall website.
-Anyone who bought it before that date will get a voucher for a different Fisher-Price product.
+Customers who bought a Rock 'n Play after Oct.
+12, 2018, will receive a cash refund after returning the product, according to Mattel's recall website.
+Anyone who bought the sleeper before that date will get a voucher for a different Fisher-Price product.
 Customers are asked to dismantle the sleeper and send it back to Fisher-Price and the company will pay for shipping.

-A CPSC official blasted Fisher-Price, saying its sleeper recall for inadequate and pressing the brand to take responsibility for withdrawing products from the market.
+A CPSC official blasted Fisher-Price, saying its sleeper recall was inadequate and overly complicated, and pressed the brand to take responsibility for withdrawing the potentially deadly products from the market.

 "Fisher-Price's Rock 'n Play recall was not good enough to remove these products from homes," CPSC Commissioner Richard Trumka said in a statement.
 "The incentives Fisher Price offered were inadequate to draw in enough consumers, and the hurdles were too many.
 Now, eight infants have died after the recall, tragically bringing the death toll associated with the product to over 90 babies."